 Arson occurs when an individual knowingly attempts to burn a structure.
 In Colorado there are four classes of arson and the penalties for each class vary substantially.
 Investigators will look at the circumstances surrounding the burning of the structure and whether life was put at risk of injury or death.
 The value of the structure will be an important factor as well as whether the structure was a residence and what time of day the burning occurred.
 Many people associate arson with burning a building to collect insurance money.
 If this is the case the individual will be charged with insurance theft and fraud related crimes.
 If individuals are in the home or put at a substantial risk of serious bodily injury or death, attempted murder charges could accompany the arson charges.
 In these serious situations, the individual is facing a mandatory prison sentence.
 It is essential to contact a criminal defense attorney as soon as the investigation commences and before charges are filed to make sure your rights are protected.
 No one needs to talk with police or make any statements.
 Any statements can later be used against the individual.
 Having an attorney review the case and advise you how to proceed ensures your rights are protected.
 Innocent people can be the suspect of an investigation and police can botch evidence and jump to inaccurate conclusions.
-If you are facing charges for arson or are being investigated for arson, contact the Denver criminal defense attorneys at Steven Louth Law Offices for a free consultation.
+If you are facing charges for arson or are being investigated for arson, contact a Denver arson attorney at Steven Louth Law Offices for a free consultation.

 First Degree Arson